hpyproject/hpy/README.md

 **Mailing list**: [hpy-dev@python.org](https://mail.python.org/mailman3/lists/hpy-dev.python.org/)

-The goal of the project is to design a better API for extending Python in C. The current API is specific to the current implementation of CPython: it exposes a lot of internal details which makes it hard:
+The goal of the project is to design a better API for extending Python in C. The old C API is specific to the current implementation of CPython.
+It exposes a lot of internal details which makes it hard to:

-  - to implement it for other Python implementations (e.g. PyPy, GraalPython, Jython, IronPython, etc.).
+  - implement it for other Python implementations (e.g. PyPy, GraalPython, Jython, IronPython, etc.).
 The implementation for CPython is in this repo, but other implementations sometimes have to [implement some things](https://github.com/hpyproject/hpy/issues?q=label%3A%22HPy+update+in+GraalPy%22+label%3A%22HPy+update+in+PyPy%22+) in their HPy layer.

-  - to experiment with new things inside CPython itself: e.g. using a GC instead of refcounting, or to remove the GIL
+  - experiment with new things inside CPython itself: e.g. using a GC instead of refcounting, or to remove the GIL

 The goal of this project is to improve the situation by designing a new API